Siege of Fort Zeelandia: Siege

 On the 28th of May, news of the siege reached Jakarta, and the Dutch East India Company dispatched a fleet of 12 ships and 700 sailors to relieve the fort.
 The first time they tried to land, they were forced away by bad weather, and one ship's crew was captured by the natives when it crashed into the beach.
 The natives killed most of the crew and sent them to Koxinga.
 On July 5, the relief force arrived and engaged in small-scale confrontations with Koxinga's fleet.
 On July 23, the two sides gave major battle as the Dutch fleet attempted to break Koxinga's blockade.
 A second, ultimately unsuccessful attempt at relief was mounted in October.
 The Dutch tried to bombard the Chinese position with their ships, but their shots were too high and missed their target, giving the Chinese gunners time to prepare and return fire.
 Meanwhile, the smaller Dutch ships engaged the Chinese junks, which lured them into a narrow strait with a false withdrawal.
 The Dutch ships were unable to get away as the wind had died, and they were forced to paddle their boats, but the Chinese caught them and massacred the crew on board, and used pikes to kill those who jumped overboard.
 The Chinese caught Dutch grenades in nets and threw them back at the Dutch.
 The Dutch flagship Koukercken ran aground right in front of an enemy cannon placement and was sunk.
 Another ship was stranded and its crew fled to Fort Zeelandia.
 The remaining Dutch fleet was forced to retreat with the loss of two ships, three smaller vessels, and 130 casualties.

+In September, Koxinga attacked the Dutch redoubts with intent to capture them.
 Coyet remarked on the accuracy of Chinese cannon bombardment against Dutch gun emplacements on the fort, which rendered them immobile.
-Explosive landmines were used by Koxinga against Dutch musketeers.
+Dutch carpenters tried to build a fortification at the base of the redoubt but failed due to enemy cannon fire.
+Coyet ordered 50 musketeers to provide cover fire and clear the Chinese gunners.
+They were successful, but during night time, the Chinese returned and mined the musketeers' positions with explosive charges.
+However they went off too early the next day while the musketeers were returning to their positions and failed to kill them.
+The Dutch were able to fortify the redoubt.

 In October, several dozen Dutch troops raided a nearby island for provisions.
 The raid took a disastrous turn when they encountered a small group of Chinese soldiers.
 They tried to flee, but suffered heavy casualties, losing 36 men.